SuperThunder/SuperThunder.github.io/_posts/2017-08-08-rpi-home-server-2.md

     47 */2 * * * speedtest-cli > /home/magrat/SpeedTestResults/"speedtest $(date --rfc-3339='seconds')"

-The only thing left to do is build a Python script to compile all the speedtests into a nice CSV
+The only thing left to do is build a Python/Bash script to compile all the speedtests into a nice CSV